 This article compares Web fraud detection systems from several leading vendors: 41st Parameter, Accertify Inc., Easy Solutions Inc., Guardian Analytics, IBM Trusteer, iovation, Kount Inc., RSA and ThreatMetrix, with Intellinx considered an outlier in this line-up.
-Let's look at how the products compare against purchasing criteria for Web fraud detection systems -- as outlined in the previous article in this series.
+Let's look at how the products compare against purchasing criteria for Web fraud detection systems.

 Industry sector focus: Web fraud detection

 Guardian Analytics FraudMAP and IBM Security Trusteer are designed for the banking and financial services industry, although they both support general e-commerce as well.
 Accertify Fraud Management is geared mainly toward e-commerce environments (the company is owned by American Express Co.).
 In fact, Fraud Management is tightly woven into American Express and can integrate with that company's risk management features.